rust-lang/reference/src/procedural-macros.md

 and can only be invoked like `#[foo]`.
 The name of the function here will be the name of the attribute as well.

-The first input, `attr`, is the arguments to the attribute provided, which we'll see in a moment.
+The first input, `attr`, is the arguments to the attribute provided.
 The second argument, `item`, is the item that the attribute is attached to.

 Like with bang macros at the beginning (and unlike derive macros), the return value here *replaces* the input `item`.